kuma35/thinking-forth-translate/chapter1.rst

 .. figure:: img1-030.png
    :name: img1-030
-   :alt: Two solutions to the problem of security.

    Two solutions to the problem of security.

 ..

 For those purists who believe Forth isn’t fit to be called a high-level language, Forth makes matters even worse.
 While strong syntax checking